omni-network/omni/docs/site/docs/learn/blockchains.md

 id: blockchains
 ---

-# Modular Blockchains
+# Blockchain Background

 The concept of modular blockchains is a mental model for building blockchains that has grown in popularity over the past few years in the crypto industry.
+Let's discuss the history of the idea, and how it's relevant to Omni.

 ## Monolithic Blockchains

 Historically, blockchains were built in a monolithic fashion.
 Most Layer 1 blockchains were built as an "end to end" service – taking responsibility for all services that a blockchain must provide.
 Layer 1 solutions like Bitcoin and Ethereum were built in this fashion.

-As we learned more, new Layer 1s were developed that optimized their stacks to make different trade-offs in terms of security, scalability, and speed.
+As the industry evolved, new Layer 1s were developed that optimized their stacks to make different trade-offs in terms of security, scalability, and speed.
 Many of these new Layer 1s adopted the monolithic approach – optimizing the full chain stack to provide the optimal desired experience.
 Examples of these newer monolithic Layer 1s include [Solana](https://solana.com/), [Aptos](https://aptosfoundation.org/), and [Sui](https://sui.io/).

 ## Modular Blockchains